CS126SP20/Cinder-Othello/DEVELOPMENT.md

    currently getting errors

- - **04/22/20** Got game board png to become visible on the screen and learned how to display circles for the game.
+ - **04/22/20** Got game board png to become visible on the screen and learned how to display circles for the game
     - Need to figure out how to place circles at certain spots on the board when the player clicks